lucymhdavies/twitch_exporter/README.md

   - Helix should already provide most, if not all, of the necessary functionality, so migrate to that at some point
   - https://github.com/nicklaw5/helix

-- [ ] Bundle prometheus and grafana configs up into docker images
+- [X] Bundle prometheus and grafana configs up into docker images

+- [ ] Automate builds

 - [ ] Run this somewhere.
 ECS?